WHAT TO EXPECT DURING THE FIRST 72 HOURS

 If for whatever reason you do not get the info (maybe it was too loud or bad connection) please do not panic.
-The next course of action is to sit back and wait because your trainee has filled out a post card to mail home with his/her mailing address.
+The next course of action is to sit back and wait because your trainee has filled out graduation information to mail home with his/her mailing address.

-I made it to Basic Military Training (BMT) safe, I am mailing you my new address and important contact information.
-If an emergency arises while I am at BMT, you need to contact the local American Red Cross.
-They will contact my squadron directly and give me the message.
-Please do not attempt to contact my squadron directly.
-For additional information, visit: BMT Website @ https://www.basictraining.af.mil -or- Follow us on Facebook @ USAF BASIC MILITARY TRAINING.
+If an emergency arises while they are at BMT, you need to contact the local American Red Cross.
+They will contact the squadron directly and give them the message.
+Please do not attempt to contact their squadron directly.

 ******Writing and Receiving

 Start writing the night before he/she leaves.
 The first letter should be something that they will cherish forever, and they will.
 So please take the time and make it a handwritten letter.
 The next several hours will take them out of their comfort zone and this letter will be a comfort to them.